 Crabbé and Grève de Lecq.

 Crabbé and Grève de Lecq lie on the rugged northerly coast where towering cliffs meet secluded sheltered bays.
-See if you can spot dolphins playing in the bays and birds nesting on the cliffs along this colourful stretch of coast.
+See if you can spot dolphins playing in the bays and jersey birds nesting on the cliffs along this colourful stretch of coast.
 The gorse and bracken-edged cliff paths, provide a habitat for Choughs, Gulls, Terns, and the occasional Skylark and Yellowhammer.
 The beautiful Yellowhammer with its well known song can be seen to the learned eye within flocks of migrant and wintering Finches.

 The Royal Bay of Grouville is an idyllic location for beach walks and to marvel at the tidal range and natural environment.
 The nearby golf course and marsh provides open and short vegetation, rich in seeds and taller grass with grasshoppers for Cirl buntings.
 Other birds such as Eurasian Reed Warblers, Oyster Catchers and Little Egrets can also be seen in Grouville.